stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     ```python
     # A program that reads your first and last name from the keyboard.
     # Store this data in two separate variables.
-    # Then, display your full name i.e. first and last name separated by a single space.
+    # Then, print your full name i.e. first and last name separated by a single space.
     first_name = input('Enter your first name: ')
     last_name = input('Enter your last name: ')
     full_name = ... + ' ' + ...